awsdocs/amazon-kendra-developer-guide/doc_source/data-source-confluence.md

 }
 ```

-For Confluence cloud, you must generate an API token \.
+For Atlassian Confluence cloud, you must generate an API token \.
 For more information, see [API tokens](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) on the Atlassian website\.

 The data source IAM role must have permission to access the secret and the AWS Key Management Service key used to decrypt it\.
 For more information see [IAM role for Confluence server data sources](iam-roles.md#iam-roles-ds-cnf)\.